 Dr Marie-Louise Ayres reflects on 30+ years

-This event is an opportunity to hear Marie-Louise share her learnings, discuss current challenges, and impart her hopes for the future of libraries and the broader cultural sector.
+This event was an opportunity to hear Marie-Louise share her learnings, discuss current challenges, and impart her hopes for the future of libraries and the broader cultural sector.

 Dr Marie-Louise Ayres FAHA